 Although any time is a good time for a great BBQ, the summer season brings us plenty of opportunities to cook outdoors and then use our hands to enjoy a saucy creation.
 In theory, barbecuing seems simple enough — cook your meat, add some sauce, and you’re good to go.
 But using the best cooking method for your chosen cut of meat and adding just the right sauce to enhance the flavor can be trickier than you think.
 Since people take their BBQ very seriously, we’re sharing our BBQ tips for beginners to make sure you’re well prepared to get cooking.

-Pork, beef, and chicken are go-to meats for many BBQ dishes.
+Pork, beef, and chicken are go-to meats for many BBQ dishes and we are recommending them in our BBQ tips for beginners guide.
 No matter which you prefer, preparing the perfect BBQ starts with a great cut of meat.

 Pork ribs — Ribs are a BBQ staple.
 They are sold in slabs, which typically have 11-14 ribs per slab.
 You have two choices when it comes to pork ribs.
 You can use spare ribs, which are from the side of the pig.
 They are generally larger and meatier.
 Additionally, you can use the back ribs, also called loin ribs which are more tender and will cook faster.

 Pulled pork — Pulled pork is another crowd-pleasing BBQ dish.
 When cooking pulled pork, you’ll want to start with pork shoulder or pork butt, also called a Boston butt.
 The butt is actually located nowhere near the rear end of the pig.
 It sits high above the shoulder blade.
 No matter which cut of meat you choose, the secret to great pulled pork is to cook it low and slow until the meat falls apart.

 Entertaining & Holidays– Learn how to host perfect dinners and learn about Amish holiday traditions.